guilleng/c-programming-a-modern-approach-solutions/chapter20/exercises/11/README.md

 ```
 ---

-The problem is that the `==` comparison operator has higher precedence than the bitwise `&`.
-Making the condition false by default.
+The problem is that the comparison operator `==` has higher precedence than the bitwise `&`.
+This makes the condition false by default.

 ```
 if ((key_code & (SHIFT_BIT | CTRL_BIT | ALT_BIT)) == 0)